tongnie/tensorlib/README.md

 imputation with complicated missing patterns' which is submitted to Transportation Research Part C: Emerging Technologies

 ## Overview
-This project provides some examples about how to use the proposed LRTC-TSpN to achieve efficient and accurate missing data imputation for time series data.
+This project provides some examples about how to use LRTC-TSpN to achieve efficient and accurate missing data imputation for transportation time series data.
 We aim at performing off-line data imputation tasks.

 ## Model description
 We organise the multiple input time series data into a third-order tensor structure of (time intervals × locations × days).
-The objective of Schatten p-norm minimization is nonconvex, and we solve this problem by using Alternating Direction Method of Multipliers (ADMM).
+The objective of Schatten p-norm minimization is nonconvex, and we solve this problem by using Alternating Direction Method of Multipliers (ADMM) and Generalized Soft Thresholding (GST).

 More details can be found in our paper.